martinKindall/simple_static_content_server/README.md

-## TODO
+## Simple Static Content Server

-- Serve static html files with js, css and images.
-Check if the current implementation already supports this.
+Serve your files like .html, .js, .css, .jpg and more either in you localhost or on the internet with this C implementation.